-Children's infectious diseases deliverParents a lot of trouble, especially if they proceed in a latent form.
-That is why timely diagnosis is very important at the earliest stage, when the disease is just beginning.
-Today we will try to figure out how the chickenpox differs from rubella.
+Infectious diseases for children give parents a lot of trouble, especially if they occur in a latent form.
+That is why timely diagnosis is very important at the very early stage, when the disease is just beginning.
+Today we’ll try to figure out how chickenpox differs from rubella.

 Chicken pox in a child

-Chickenpox - this is the most common childinfection.
-To be ill with them it is possible only once in a life after which the person develops lifelong immunity.
-The path of transmission of the disease is airborne, hence it got its name.
-If chickenpox falls ill in a child's institution, it becomes contagious for other children.
-No quarantine will not be able to protect babies who have been in contact with chickenpox, since the infectious child becomes one day before the onset of skin manifestations.
-By the time when the first rashes appear on the skin of a small patient, he already has time to infect many children.
+Chickenpox – This is the most common childhood infectious disease.
+They can only be ill once in a lifetime, after which a person develops lifelong immunity.
+The route of transmission of the disease is airborne, hence it got its name.
+If a child gets sick with chickenpox in an institution, then it becomes contagious to other children.
+No quarantine can protect babies who have been in contact from chickenpox, since the child becomes contagious the day before the onset of skin manifestations.
+By the time the first rashes appear on the skin of a small patient, he already manages to infect many children.

-The main trouble that is being broughtPatient rashes - it is itch, because when they are combed into the wound, gets an infection.
+The main nuisance that rashes give the patient is itching, because when they are combed, the infection gets into the wounds.
 The causative agent of chickenpox is the herpes virus, so it has no specific treatment.
-The rash is greased with greens, sometimes anti-viral drugs are added to the treatment, and antibiotics are attached to the infection.
+The rash is smeared with brilliant green, sometimes antiviral drugs are added to the treatment, and when an infection is attached, antibiotics.

-Rubella Is an acute infectious disease characterized by small-sparse exanthema, mild fever, generalized lymphadenopathy and fetal damage in pregnant women.
+Rubella Is an acute infectious disease characterized by small spotted exanthema, moderate fever, generalized lymphadenopathy and fetal damage in pregnant women.

 It lasts no more than 3 days.
-From the first days of the disease, the patient exhibits generalized lymphadenopathy, mild catarrh of the respiratory tract and mild hyperemia of the pharynx.
-Sometimes there is soreness of the occipital and posterior lymph nodes.
-Most often, these symptoms are mild, and so the suspicion of rubella appears only when the rash appears.
-The treatment of rubella is purely symptomatic: antipyretic, fortifying agents and vitamins.
+From the first days of the disease, the patient manifests generalized lymphadenopathy, a mild catarrh of the respiratory tract and mild hyperemia of the pharynx.
+Sometimes there is pain in the occipital and posterior cervical lymph nodes.
+Most often, these symptoms are mild, and therefore a suspicion of rubella occurs only when a rash appears.
+Rubella treatment is purely symptomatic: antipyretic, general tonic and vitamins.

-A distinctive feature of rubella is that the rash appears simultaneously on the entire body
+A distinctive feature of rubella is that the rash appears simultaneously throughout the body

-So, we found out that rubella and chickenpox -Infectious diseases, more characteristic of childhood.
-The chickenpox manifests itself in the form of reddish spots, which later turn into vesicles with liquid contents.
+So, we found out that rubella and chickenpox are infectious diseases that are more common in childhood.
+Chickenpox manifests itself in the form of reddish spots, which subsequently turn into bubbles with liquid contents.

-With this disease, there is a weakMalaise and headache.
-Rubella manifests itself in the form of a pink rash, and is also characterized by the emergence of generalized lymphadenopathy, mild catarrhal phenomena and hyperemia of throat.
+With this disease, mild malaise and headache occur.
+Rubella manifests itself in the form of a pink rash, and is also characterized by the appearance of generalized lymphadenopathy, mild catarrhal symptoms and hyperemia of the pharynx.

 How to distinguish rubella from chickenpox

-1. With chickenpox, a polymorphic rash is most often observed, that is, there are spots, crusts, and vesicles simultaneously present on the skin.
+1. With chickenpox, a polymorphic rash is most often observed, that is, spots, crusts, and vesicles are simultaneously present on the skin.
 With rubella, only a pinkish rash can be observed.

-2. With chickenpox, a temperature rise of up to 40 ° C can be observed, while the rubella occasionally reaches 39 ° C.
+2. With chickenpox, a temperature rise of up to 40 ° C can be observed, with rubella, the temperature occasionally reaches 39 ° C.

-3. With chickenpox, the rash is greased with a green, for rubella this is not required.
+3. With chickenpox, the rash is lubricated with brilliant green, with rubella this is not required.

-4. Rubella virus is dangerous in pregnancy, the virus of chickenpox - does not represent a special danger for pregnant women.
+4. Rubella virus is dangerous during pregnancy; chickenpox virus is not particularly dangerous for pregnant women.

-5. Chickenpox can be complicated by inflammation on the skin, with rubella this does not happen.
+5. Chickenpox can be complicated by inflammation on the skin, this does not happen with rubella.

-6. Chickenpox rarely passes with catarrhal symptoms, with rubella, reddening of the pharynx, catarrh of the upper respiratory tract, generalized lymphadenopathy almost always occurs.
+6. Chickenpox rarely occurs with catarrhal phenomena, with rubella, redness of the pharynx, catarrh of the upper respiratory tract, and generalized lymphadenopathy almost always occur.